jina-ai/docs/chapters/traversal.md

 ### Understanding chunks

 Each Jina Document (potentially) consists of a list of *chunks*.
-A single chunk is a small semantic unit of a Document, like a sentence or a 64x64 pixel image patch.
+A single chunk is a small semantic unit of a Document, like a sentence, a 64x64 pixel image patch or a video sequence.
+You identify each chunk uniquely via an id called `chunk_id`.

 In practice, chunks correspond to a certain level of granularity, for example a paragraph or a sentence.
 A chunk also allows you to search for a section of the Document, for example an image followed by a paragraph of text.
 These are use cases that are more common than you might think.